Outline of a Synthetic Philosophy

 5. Any philosophy necessarily starts with one's own personal existence in the common world of everyday life, and therefore starts with common sense, but it is not dogmatic in defending it only, because common sense is always formed and partially distorted by some blind spots and inadequacies of the spirit of the time (Zeitgeist).
 My approach is Kantian in the sense that philosophy cannot be satisfied with making explicit the implicit assumptions of common sense only, but it is anti-Hegelian in the sense that philosophy is neither merely an expression of the spirit of the time (Zeitgeist) nor the last culmination of the spirit of the world (Weltgeist) moving through history of mankind.

-6. Philosophy is able to achieve some metaphysical insights into the most fundamental ontological structures of the world.
-My own position
+6. Philosophy is able to achieve some metaphysical insights into the most fundamental ontological structures of the world we live and act

 7. In philosophical anthropology, I hold and defend a holistic anthropological conception of the human person as a dynamic personal unity

 of body, soul and mind.
 Each human being begins to exist as a new and biologically independent psycho-somatic individual with its birth and ends with its death as a complex and manifold personal

 unity of body, soul and mind.
 Thus, although I reject the Platonic view of an immortal soul or an eternal spirit within human beings surviving corporeal death, I accept the Aristotelian,